 2. Your state doesn’t participate in the CF/SF program, so you must file directly.

-If a state isn’t part of the combined program, then it’s your responsibility to file the 1099 directly with that state.
+If a state isn’t part of the combined program and the state requires you to submit the form, then it’s your responsibility to file the 1099-MISC directly with that state.
 It’s two separate returns and two separate processes.

-These states require direct filing: IA, Il, KY, NY, OK, OR, PA, RI, UT, WV.
+These states require direct filing: IA, Il, KY, NY, OR, PA, RI, UT, VA, WV.